 In the Republic of Paraguay, the Public Force consists of the military and police forces exclusively.

-The Executive Power is exercised by the President of the Republic, a personal office elected by direct vote.
+The Executive Power is exercised by the President of the Republic, a personal officer elected by direct vote.
 It is the most dignified of all national public offices.

-Elected for a five year term, and not entitled to reelection, the President represents the State, directs the nation’s general administration, obeys and executes the Constitution and the Law, directs external relations and is Commander in Chief of the Armed Forces.
+Elected for a five-year term, and not entitled to reelection, the President represents the State, directs the nation’s general administration, obeys and executes the Constitution and the Law, directs external relations and is Commander in Chief of the Armed Forces.
 In addition, the President has the exclusive attribution of granting pardon of sanctions imposed to individuals by the Courts of the Judicial Power.
 The President may also totally or partially veto the laws sanctioned by Congress, as well as the duty of elaborating, through the Ministry of Finance, the annual project of the National Budget of the Nation, and submit it for further approval to Congress.

 The 1992 Constitution incorporates the figure of the Vice-President, who, in case of impediment or temporary absence of the President, or also in case of a definite vacancy of the presidential office, substitutes the President with all the office’s attributions.